"At the annual summit of the chip industry, IEDM, imec presents 6 invited and 24 technical papers.”

 The chip industry is evolving rapidly, as you can see on IEDM, but also on the shop floor.
 Finding the right (technical) profile for researchers or technicians is not easy, and even if you have employees on board, it is essential to have them follow continuous training.
 Only in this way can the chip industry continue to evolve at the same pace and with the same innovative power.

-That is why I am very enthusiastic about a new initiative that was launched this month: SEMI, together with 19 partners, will strengthen the cooperation between the chip industry and training centres.
+That is why I am very enthusiastic about a new initiative that was launched this month: SEMI, together with 19 partners, will strengthen the cooperation between the chip industry and training centers.

 The project is named METIS - Microelectronics Training, Industry and Skills - and will focus on the skills and training needed to stimulate innovations in the field of artificial intelligence, autonomous driving and industry 4.0.
 It goes without saying that imec is participating in this project, more specifically our imec academy.
 They will work on a joint strategy to stimulate the development of semiconductor skills and will help develop training curricula.